amckinnell/RubyMineTips/Multiple-Cursors.md

-The amazing multiple cursor feature now available in RubyMine.
+The amazing multiple cursor feature pioneered by Sublime now available in RubyMine.

 Command        | Effect
 :------        | :-----